Altinn/altinn-studio-docs/content/broker/user-guides/get-started/common-steps/_index.en.md

 Register your Maskinporten client(s) to authenticate with the Broker API, assigning them relevant scopes:

-- `altinn:authorization:pdp` - Required for all broker API clients for authorization access.
 - `altinn:broker.write` - For clients sending files.
 - `altinn:broker.read` - For clients receiving files.